malaviya-parth/CN/06_TransportLayer/03_Additionals/01_congestion.md

     1. The packet is put at the end of the input queue while waiting to be checked.
     2. The processing module of the router removes the packet from the input queue once it reaches the front of the queue and uses it's routing table and the destination address to find the route.
     3. The packet is put in the appropriate output queue and waits it's turn to be sent.
-- We need to be awar of two issues:
+- We need to be aware of two issues:
   - if the rate of packet arrival is higher than the packet processing rate, the input queue becomes longer and longer.
   - if packet departure rate is less than packet processing rate, the output queues become longer and longer.
 - If there is insufficient memory to hold these packets, then packets will be lost.
 Adding more also may not help in certain situations.